vladyslav-shulhach/tip-calculator-app-main/README.md

 ### What I learned

+#### Structuring JavaScript for clarity and modularity

+In this project, I focused on organising JavaScript logic into small, reusable functions and attaching event listeners that handle all key user interactions.
+Each function has a clear purpose, whether it's validating inputs, updating state or recalculating results.
+This makes the codebase easier to maintain and extend.
+This modular approach is clearly the best way to reduce side effects and keep responsibilities clearly separated.

-#### Implementing robust and user-friendly numeric input validation in JavaScript
+#### Designing robust numeric input validation

-To ensure only valid numbers are entered (e.g., for bill, tip, and people fields), I created a utility function that filters input and prevents invalid characters.
-This improves both user experience and data integrity.
+To ensure clean and accurate data input, particularly for numeric fields such as 'bill', 'tip' and 'number of people', I developed a utility function called `filterNumericInput`.
+This filters out all non-numeric characters and can optionally allow a single decimal point.
+This function guarantees that the app will always receive valid numeric values, regardless of how the user interacts with the input fields.

 ```javascript
 function filterNumericInput(value, allowDecimal = false) {